by John W. Ritenbaugh (1932-2023)

 It should be obvious that we neither have God's love by nature, nor is it self-generated.
 Romans 5:5 verifies this understanding: "Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit which was given to us."
 We receive godly love from its Source, God, by means of His Spirit.

 Only by knowing God can we have this love, and only by loving can we know Him!
-This may sound like a viscious cycle, but the two go together.
+This may sound like a vicious cycle, but the two go together.
 Only by learning to love God can we learn His nature, that is, what He is like.
 We cannot have that love until we first come to know Him.
-By fellowshipping with Him, we come to know Him and receive His love, and in using His love, we become like Him and really know Him.
+By fellowshipping with Him, we come to know Him and receive His love, and by using His love, we become like Him and really know Him.
 We can only really come to know God by experiencing the use of His love ourselves.

-What Is this Love?
+What Is This Love?

 Whoever believes that Jesus is the Christ is born of God, and everyone who loves Him who begot also loves him who is begotten of Him.
 By this we know that we love the children of God, when we love God and keep His commandments.
 For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.

 God intends the love of Him and the love of man to be inseparable parts of the same experience.
 John explains this by saying that if we love the Father, we also love the child.
-If we love the Father who begot the children, we must love the children, otherwise we do not have God's love.
+If we love the Father who begot the children, we must love the children; otherwise, we do not have God's love.
 In I John 4:20, he amplifies this: "If someone says, ‘I love God,' and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?"

 Jesus says in John 14:15, "If you love Me, keep My commandments."
 Keeping the commandments is how one expresses love.
 He adds in John 15:10, "If you keep My commandments, you will abide in My love, just as I have kept My Father's commandments and abide in His love."